 The CTC makes no warranties of any kind, either expressed or implied, that the functions or the services provided by or through the CTC's CIS systems will be error-free or without defect.
 The CTC does not warrant the effectiveness of internet filtering.
 The electronic information available to users does not imply endorsement of the content by the CTC, nor is the CTC responsible for the accuracy or quality of the information obtained through or stored on the CIS systems.
 The CTC shall not be responsible for any damage users may suffer, including but not limited to, information that may be lost, damaged, delayed, misdelivered, or unavailable when using the computers, network and electronic communications systems.
 The CTC shall not be responsible for material that is retrieved through the internet, or the consequences that may result from them.
-The CTC shall not be responsible for any unauthorized financial obligations, charges or fees resulting from access to the CTC's CIS systems.
-In no event shall the CTC be liable to the user for any damages whether direct, indirect, special or consequential, arising out the use of the CIS systems.
+The CTC shall not be responsible for any damages whether direct, indirect, special or consequential, arising out the user of the CIS systems.